B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/ExtractCgMLST.rst

 Determine the loci that constitute the cgMLST
 :::::::::::::::::::::::::::::::::::::::::::::

-Determine the set of loci that constitute the core genome based on a threshold.
+Determine the set of loci that constitute the core genome based on loci presence thresholds.

 Basic Usage
 -----------